 The use of a chimney liner (rigid or flexible) is recommended to ensure the best performance.
-To ensure an optimal draft, it is also strongly recommend adding a minimum of 12" (305 mm) rigid liner between the top of the masonry chimney and the rain cap.
+To ensure an optimal draft, it is also strongly recommend adding a minimum of 12" rigid liner between the top of the masonry chimney and the rain cap.
 In all cases, liners should be installed in accordance with the liner manufacturer's instructions, including instructions for extension above the masonry.

-Use chimney liners listed UL 1777, ULC S635 or CAN/ULC S640.
+Use chimney liners listed UL 1777, ULC S635 or CAN/ ULC S640.

-In order to connect the insert to the liner, refer to section "10.5 Liner Connection".
+In order to connect the insert to the liner, refer to section\ "10.5 Chimney Liner Installation".